If you recall from my last post, The Five Golden pieces For a Lasting Relationship, one of the elements is: The blueprint for your house.

 In Gottman’s research he found that the same conflicts were perpetuated (ex: neat v. sloppy) – meaning, that it’s not really about a couple being able to completely resolve a conflict, or get rid of the problem, but more about their ability to repair the disconnection.

 (Psst.
-We’re going to dive into repairing disconnection specifically when we get to Dr. Sue Johnson’s work.)
+We’re going to dive into repairing disconnection specifically when we get to Dr. Sue Johnson’s work in another post.)

 And these are what Gottman found the masters are doing to communicate and repair: